bobanetwork/boba_legacy/boba_documentation/developer/bridge-l1-and-l2/standard-bridge.md

 # Using the Standard Token Bridge

-The standard bridge functionality provides a method for an ERC20 token to be deposited and locked on L1 in exchange of the same amount of an equivalent token on L2.
-This process is known as "bridging a token", e.g. depositing 100 BOBA on L1 in exchange for 100 BOBA on L2 and also the reverse - withdrawing 100 BOBA on L2 in exchange for the same amount on L1.
-In addition to bridging tokens the standard bridge is also used for ETH.
+The standard bridge functionality provides a method for an ERC20 token to be deposited and locked on L1 in order to mint the same amount of an equivalent representation token on L2.
+This process is known as "bridging a token", e.g. depositing 100 BOBA on L1 in exchange for 100 BOBA on L2 and also the reverse - withdrawing 100 BOBA on L2 in exchange for the same amount on L1, in which case the representation token on L2 is burned in order to release the funds locked on L1.
+In addition to bridging tokens(ERC20) the standard bridge can also be used for ETH.

-The Standard Bridge is composed of two main contracts the [`L1StandardBridge` (opens new window)](https://github.com/bobanetwork/boba/blob/develop/packages/contracts/contracts/L1/messaging/IL1StandardBridge.sol)(for Layer 1) and the [`L2StandardBridge` (opens new window)](https://github.com/bobanetwork/boba/blob/develop/packages/contracts/contracts/L2/messaging/L2StandardBridge.sol)(for Layer 2).
+The Standard Bridge is composed of two main contracts the [`L1StandardBridge` (opens new window)](https://github.com/bobanetwork/boba/blob/develop/packages/contracts/contracts/L1/messaging/L1StandardBridge.sol)(for Layer 1) and the [`L2StandardBridge` (opens new window)](https://github.com/bobanetwork/boba/blob/develop/packages/contracts/contracts/L2/messaging/L2StandardBridge.sol)(for Layer 2).

 Here we'll go over the basics of using this bridge to move ERC20 and ETH assets between Layer 1 and Layer 2.